ajcaldelas/enhancements/keps/sig-node/4800-cpumanager-split-l3cache/README.md

 ## Proposal

-- Add a new static policy option for fine tuning of CPU assignments to align L3 cache grouping.
+- Add a new static policy option to fine-tune CPU assignments to align by uncorecache/L3 cache grouping.
 - Topology struct already contains CPUDetails which is a map of CPUInfo.
 CPUInfo knows about NUMA, socket, and core IDs associated with a CPU.
-We just need to add a new member called L3GroupID that tracks whether the CPU is part of a split L3.
-Functionality to support this was merged in cadvisor with these pull-requests pr-2849  pr-2847
+We just need to add a new member called uncorecacheId that tracks whether the CPU is part of a split L3.
+Functionality to support this was merged in cadvisor with these pull-requests [cadvisor/pr-2849](https://github.com/google/cadvisor/pull/2849) and [cadvisor/pr-2847](https://github.com/google/cadvisor/pull/2847/)
 - Handle enablement of the policy option in pkg/kubelet/cm/cpumanager/policy_options.go and check the validity of the user flag and capability of the system.
 If topology does not support split L3, grouping by L3 static policy will be ignored.
-- Modify the static policy “Allocate” to check for the option, GroupByL3.
-For platforms where SMT is enabled, full-pcpus-only policy option will be preserved on top of group-by-l3-cache.
+- Modify the "Allocate" static policy to check for the option, align-cpus-by-uncorecache.
+For platforms where SMT is enabled, align-cpus-by-uncorecache will typically take full cores and also works with the option full-pcpus-only.
+- Align-cpus-by-uncorecache is not compatible with the options DistributeCPUsAcrossNUMAOption and DistributeCPUsAcrossCoresOption.
 <!--
 This is where we get down to the specifics of what the proposal actually is.
 This should have enough detail that reviewers can understand exactly what